How To Burn Loose Incense

 "Incense makes my house smell like my home.
 I feel at instant ease when I walk in" ~ Eve

-However, other than smudge sticks, these loose forms of incense are still relatively unheard of, with people often opting for the more readily available incense sticks and cones.
+Other than smudge sticks, these loose forms of incense are still relatively unheard of, with people often opting for the more readily available incense sticks and cones.

 How to Burn Loose Incense